How to Build a Container Home: The Step-by-Step Guide You Wish You Found Sooner

 Another issue we've often seen is that countless architects will be eager to work with you to design your container home (quite frankly, because they are fun to design… that’s why we love doing it too!)
 However, if they have never built with containers before, then they have no idea how certain design elements quickly drive costs up and down.
 In this scenario, the odds are likely that you will end up paying for a design that will cost much more to build than originally anticipated - otherwise, you will end up hiring an expert team (like us) to fix your design to create something that is workable for your budget.

 For your planning purposes, our residential construction costs have varied from $140-$225/sf depending on amenities and complexity of design.
 Please use this link here to see where construction costs typically land in your area.
+You can also find more information on our fees by checking out services page here.

 Note: significant cost savings vs. traditional construction are more likely when building multi-unit residential buildings.
 Please see this post here for more information.